 20 April 2017

-The Prisons and Courts Bill makes provisions about running prisons and reforming how courts and tribunals are organised and operated.
-It covers the judiciary and court staff, including how judges are appointed and deployed, and it also includes measures relating to whiplash claims.
+The Prisons and Courts Bill is a package of proposed laws to change how prisons are run and how courts and tribunals operate.
+It also covers the organisation and functions of the judiciary, including how judges are appointed and deployed, and the work of the Judicial Appointments Commission, along with provisions about whiplash claims.

 Generated 21 February 2026